 4 patient recruitment mistakes hindering your research

-As several states across the US start to open up again, and with the UK following suit in a matter of weeks, now is the time for researchers to make their final adjustments to their patient recruitment plans.
+As several states across the US start to open up again, and with the UK following suit in a matter of weeks, now is the time for research sites to make their final adjustments to their patient recruitment plans.
 Yet, for many, this may not be a possibility as great uncertainty over the last few months has drawn a shadow over a number of the staple models previously employed.
 The fact is that the industry-level issues have not gone away; in fact, they are perhaps worse.
 On average 86% of clinical trials still fail to meet their recruitment targets, and for researchers everywhere, the odds are against them by using hospital or physician databases too.
 It’s unlikely you’ll find candidates when 48% of sites under-enroll, with 15-20% of sites failing to enroll a single patient.

 Today, we take a look at the most common patient recruitment mistakes so frequently overlooked that, sadly, they are practically undetectable in standard metrics.
-We recommend that trial operators use our points as a sort of checklist, as by hitting the mark on each of these key areas researchers are bound to better understand their aims and goals.
+We recommend that trial operators use our points as a sort of checklist, as by hitting the mark on each of these key areas research sites are bound to better understand their aims and goals.
 This, in turn, ultimately helps researchers communicate their wants and needs to the patient in a way that is not only effective but engaging.

 1. Marketing mismanagement

-Perhaps the biggest mistake made by researchers everywhere is overworking themselves.
+Perhaps the biggest mistake made by research sites everywhere is overworking themselves.
 Of course, it is totally understandable that you want to do all the work - it’s your project, your ideas, your labour of love after all.
 However, your parents weren’t kidding you when they told you that ‘sharing is caring’.

 It’s absolutely essential that researchers form connections with like-minded individuals in order to break down the work and lighten the burden of their workload.
-This is also why researchers, from the get-go, should start work on a feasibility analysis: a risk assessment covering all areas of a clinical study from finance through to operations.
+This is also why research sites, from the get-go, should start work on a feasibility analysis: a risk assessment covering all areas of a clinical study from finance through to operations.
 It’s all about knowing what you can realistically achieve, and by having a plan and a team you can ground your ideas in solid evidence and not abstract dreams.

 Maintaining the seemingly incalculable balance between the achievable and the ideal is a difficult feat when planning your research - but it's not all down to luck!
 Our top tip for making feasibility calculable is to establish subgroups within your research team.
 Again, break the work down into manageable loads.
-Have one team work on the clinical operations (including managing the protocol and ethical considerations), another on the medical affairs (including working out the scientific logistics and carrying out the study), and another on the commercial elements (including finance, marketing, and wider administration).
-Having all the bases covered - and clear communication between these bases - is key to understanding the aims and limitations of your research.
+Have one team work on the clinical operations (including managing the clinical protocol and ethical considerations), another on the medical affairs (including working out the scientific logistics and carrying out the study), and another on the commercial elements (including finance, marketing, and wider administration).
+Having all the bases covered - and clear communication between these bases - is key to understanding the aims and limitations of your clinical research.

 A lot of the time, researchers are quick to think that they can be both Doc Brown and Don Draper simultaneously.
 Manage your marketing properly and set up a specialist team, and know your feasibilities.
-Remember: a miscalculated or incomplete analysis is bound to cause trouble when moving the research from theory to practice.
+Remember: a miscalculated or incomplete analysis is bound to cause trouble when moving the clinical research from theory to practice.

 2. Relationship problems

 There’s been a lot of surveys produced over the last few years that all reveal the same, one thing: researchers regularly overestimate their communication skills.
 Tongue et al. found that 75% of the orthopedic surgeons surveyed believed that they communicated satisfactorily with their patients, yet only 21% of the patients reported satisfactory communication with their doctors.
-It’s evident that patients want more from their health professionals, and it’s up to research coordinators to ensure their demands are met.
+It’s evident that patients want more from their health professionals, and it’s up to clinical research recruiters to ensure their demands are met.

 So, if standard methods of doctor-patient communication aren’t enough, what are our alternatives?
 To answer this, we need to consider what patients want from their consultation that isn’t currently being delivered by their doctor.